 You are back with a new album.
 What are you bringing?

 Sin Original It contains 11 new songs and comes with a lot of fusion, which is what it takes now.
 In this album we will see a more mature Patry White, consolidated within the industry, which seeks to reach other markets outside of Cuba.
 I want that when people listen to the album they can enjoy the music, dance it and at the same time understand the message it brings.
-The video of Daring He was nominated for the Lucas awards, so for now we are on the right track.

 What message does it bring Daring?